OfficeDev/Microsoft-Teams-Samples/samples/QR-app-installation/nodejs/Readme.md

     ```bash
     ngrok http -host-header=rewrite 3978
     ```
-5) Update the `.env` configuration for the bot to use the Microsoft App Id and App Password, connection name   from the Bot Framework registration and BaseUrl with your ngrok url.
-(Note the MicrosoftAppId is the AppId created in step 1.1, the MicrosoftAppPassword is referred to as the "client secret" in step1.2 and you can always create a new client secret anytime.)
+5) Update the `.env` configuration for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword`, `connectionName` from the Bot Framework registration and `BaseUrl` with application base url.
+For e.g., your ngrok url.
+(Note the MicrosoftAppId is the AppId created in step 1 (Setup for Bot SSO), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot SSO) and you can always create a new client secret anytime.)

-6) Run your bot at the command line:
+6) Run your app

     ```bash
     npm start